-For the installation of Alamut Batch, we recommend the use of the standalone version which is very handy to install with a single tar.gz file and a single database file, and more efficient for the annotation.
-The first use of Alamut Batch requires the end user license agreement, we recommend to do it right after the installation.
+Reagrding Alamut Batch, we recommend using the standalone version which is very handy to install with a single tar.gz file and a single database file, and more efficient for the annotation.
+The first use of Alamut Batch requires the user license agreement, we recommend to do it right after the installation.